ivanovitchm/iot_hands_on/readme.md

-# Experimentações da Internet das Coisas
+# A first hands on course about Internet of Things

-Este curso tem como objetivo fomentar os primeiros passos em experimentos práticos na Internet das Coisas.
-O curso tem uma carga-horária de 16 horas.
-Idealmente, pode ser realizado em dois dias.
+This course aims to promote the first steps in practical experiments on the Internet of Things.
+The course has a workload of 16 hours.
+Ideally, it can be done in two days.

-Os seguintes tópicos são abordados:
+The following topics are covered:
-- Tendências tecnológicas
+- Technological trends
-- Plataformas embarcadas (BeagleBone Black)
+- Embedded platforms (BeagleBone Black)
 - GPIO, ADC, PWM
-- Comunicação serial e bluetooth
+- Serial and bluetooth communication
-- Redes Automotivas
+- Automotive Networks
 - OBD-II
-- Simulação OBD-II
+- OBD-II simulation
-- App Android para coleta de dados veiculares
+- Android app for collecting vehicle data
-- Experimentação
+- Experimentation
-- Visualização de Dados com Anaconda & Jupyter
+- Data Visualization with Anaconda & Jupyter
-- Oportunidades & Inovação
+- Opportunities & Innovation